 Many leaders find personal accountability comes naturally - often, it is a muscle they have strengthened significantly through years of practice.
 Being personally accountable is likely part of the skill set that propelled them to the point in their career where they became leaders.
 Being reliable, achieving predictable results, communicating expectations and results effectively, accepting responsibility for their actions, etc. are all things that got them where they are.
 But once you become a leader, personal accountability won’t cut it anymore.
-Now, you also have to cultivate accountability in your team with accountability coaching.
+Now, you also have to cultivate an accountability culture in your team with accountability coaching.

 In order to be successful in building an environment where accountability thrives and your team operates at peak performance to deliver desired results, we recommend following our Five C’s of Team Accountability framework.
 You have to start with a common purpose, clear expectations, effective communication, and set consequences.
 Along the way, you must collaborate and coach your team members to success.
 You can’t do this effectively if you only address performance in quarterly or annual reviews.
 We recommend a weekly team meeting rhythm coupled with one-on-one performance conversations as often as you need them.
 Don’t wait until a project fails or a person is totally overwhelmed to step in - build in a process for regular feedback and coaching that is delivered anytime your team member needs help, redirection, or praise.
 (Remember that feedback must be both positive and negative; catching people doing something right is a critical skill for effective leaders as leadership guru Ken Blanchard teaches.)